yclas/guides/docs/Custom-fields-eu-vat.md

 4. Enter  **vatnoneu**  into the field called Name.
 It’s important to enter  _vatnoneu_  as name and choose Number Decimal in the field type to make this feature work.
 5.  **Fill the fields**  and  **press Create**.

-This feature is available on our 3.0.0 release and for all the sites hosted at  [Yclas.com](https://yclas.com/)